Security for the loan

 If you choose to exclude a portion of the security amount offered, it’ll reduce the maximum loan you can get.

-If you’re a member of a couple, your partner must sign the request even if they don’t own the property.
+You can make a request to change the excluded amount at any time.
+You need to use the Pension Loans Scheme variation form (SA497).
+If you’re a member of a couple, your partner must also sign the form even if they don’t own the property.

 - a licensed valuer needs to assess the property